Aerobactin synthase

-The 4 substrates of this enzyme are ATP, citrate, N6-acetyl-N6-hydroxy-L-lysine, and H_{2}O, whereas its 3 products are ADP, phosphate, and aerobactin.
+The enzyme from Aerobacter aerogenes combines two units of a lysine-derived compound with citric acid, driven by the energy produced by the hydrolysis of adenosine triphosphate (ATP) to adenosine diphosphate (ADP):

+The product, aerobactin, is a siderophore that chelates iron, allowing uptake of that element into bacteria.

-This enzyme belongs to the family of ligases, specifically those forming carbon-nitrogen bonds as acid-D-amino-acid ligases (peptide synthases).
+The enzyme has also been characterised from Escherichia coli and belongs to the family of ligases, specifically those forming carbon-nitrogen bonds as acid-D-amino-acid ligases (peptide synthases).
 The systematic name of this enzyme class is citrate:N^{6}-acetyl-N^{6}-hydroxy-L-lysine ligase (ADP-forming).
-This enzyme is also called citrate:6-N-acetyl-6-N-hydroxy-L-lysine ligase (ADP-forming).
-This enzyme participates in lysine degradation.
+It is also called citrate:6-N-acetyl-6-N-hydroxy-L-lysine ligase (ADP-forming).